 Technology may be invading every aspect of our lives but in this case, scheduling software will quicken your scheduling process.

-Pen and paper schedules are classic method of creating schedules, but they serve only one purpose: showing your original schedule.
+Pen and paper schedules are a classic method of creating schedules, but they serve only one purpose: showing your original schedule.
 Instead of using old, complicated, and fragmented methods of pen and paper or Excel, invest in restaurant scheduling software.

 Scheduling for a staff of 15 is a headache, and scheduling for 150 employees can be a nightmare.
-With the right tools, and an accurate pulse on your business, scheduling can be made easy with the aid of technology in your workplace.
+With the right tools and an accurate pulse on your business, scheduling can be made easy with the aid of technology in your workplace.